raisulisrahat/file/README.md

-JIRA

 Title: Duplicate JVM health rule deletion

 Description: We need to remove the duplicate MAP application health Rules.
-Since we have combined the JVM Garbage collection and the Thread count on the health rule of the AppD Prod MAP application
+We paired combine JVM garbage collection and thread count on the AppD Prod MAP application's health rule.